johannes-pirmann/johannes-pirmann.com/content/post/setup-ubuntu-20-04-server-with-ansible.md

 draft = false
 slug = "setup-ubuntu-20-04-server-with-ansible"
-title = "Setup Ubuntu 20.04 Server with Ansible"
+title = "Setup Ubuntu 20.04 Server with Ansible" thumbnail = "/images/2022/ubuntu-setup-with-ansible.png"

 +++

-If you want a more hands on approach you can follow the following tutorial: [https://johannes-pirmann.com/setup-ubuntu-20-04/](__GHOST_URL__/setup-ubuntu-20-04/)
+If you want a more hands on approach you can follow the following tutorial: [https://johannes-pirmann.com/setup-ubuntu-20-04/](/post/setup-ubuntu-20-04/)

 ## Prerequisites